software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 4
 >
-> Come up with tasks for the third user story, "As a user I want to see a list of categories so that I know which categories exist".
+> Come up with tasks for the third user story, "As a user I want the reading recommendations to be listed from newest to oldest so that I can find the latest recommendations quickly".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.

+{: .important-title }

+> Exercise 4
+>
+> Come up with tasks for the fourth user story, "As a user I want to see a list of categories so that I know which categories exist".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 10 to get an idea what the implementation could look like.

 {: .important-title }

 > Exercise 5
 >
-> Come up with tasks for the fourth user story, "As a user I want to provide a category for a reading recommendation so that I can organize my recommendations".
+> Come up with tasks for the fifth user story, "As a user I want to provide a category for a reading recommendation so that I can organize my recommendations".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 11 to get an idea what the implementation could look like.

 {: .important-title }